maxlibin/ParentalJobs/README.md

 ## Backend:

-Backend currently using NodeJs + Mongo
+Backend currently using NodeJs + Mongo,

 ### Start a MongoDB Server